 The North Fork American River flows freely through steep gorges in the Tahoe National Forest and into Lake Clementine in Auburn.
 The Chamberlain Falls Run is a class 4 run with challenging boulder slalom rapids and big drops - so previous experience is typically required.
 Trips meet directly off I-80 in Auburn (2 hours from San Francisco) or in Colfax (20 minutes east of Auburn) and are typically available April-mid June depending on snowpack levels.
 Combo with the North Fork Yuba River (between Camptonville and Downieville, about 1.5 hours from Auburn) for a class 4-5 multi-day rafting and camping adventure.

 Planning a rafting trip near San Francisco:

-Whitewater rafting trips in the Bay Area can be combined with other many other activities to make a great get away for any occasion.
+Whitewater rafting trips near the Bay Area can be combined with other many other activities to make a great get away for any occasion.
 The area information page for each of the rivers provides links to visitor information for accommodations, restaurants, group tours, bike rides, and other places of interest.
 You can also access these area information resource pages through the site map.